isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 class that performs the event.

 Additionally, it expects the **mode** of the event.
 The mode specifies when the event term should be applied.
 It is possible to specify your own mode.
-For this, you'll need to adapt the :class:`~envs.BaseEnv` class.
+For this, you'll need to adapt the :class:`~envs.ManagerBasedEnv` class.
 However, out of the box, Isaac Lab provides three commonly used modes:

 * ``"startup"`` - Event that takes place only once at environment startup.